-All LIHEAP applications must be entered and processed through the statewide LIHEAP client database, Thomas H. O'Neal Software Solution (THO).
+All information from the LIHEAP applications must be entered and processed through the statewide LIHEAP client database, Thomas H. O'Neal Software Solution (THO).
+Whether the application is approved, pending or denied.

 2.2 LIHEAP Online Applications

 Clients that have been served by LIHEAP within the past 2 years can use the THO LIHEAP Online Application, if desired.
 The Online Application Process is detailed in the THO Manual which is attached to the Appendix of the THDA LIHEAP Manual.
 The LIHEAP Online Application can only be used for Regular Assistance Applications.